vixrant/Vixrant.github.io/content/posts/2021-07-02-solving-steve-ballmers-guessing-game-question.md

 [(-2,37),(-1,32),(0,16),(1,8),(2,4),(3,2),(4,1)]
 ```

-Interesting pattern here, 1 -> 2 -> 4 -> 8 -> 16 -> 32 and then since we can't get 64, we get 37.
+1 -> 2 -> 4 -> 8 -> 16 -> 32 and then since we can't get 64, we get 37.
+Just like the manual method.
 Clearly, there are 69 negative numbers, 16 times zero payoff, and 15 positive numbers.
 Just looking at this data alone, we can say that we are only 15% likely to gain something in the game!

 ```haskell
 divF :: Int -> Int -> Float